-Students are not permitted to use personal electronic devices, including cell phones during the school day with the following exceptions: students in grades 7-12 may use their cell phones in the cafeteria during lunch and when expressly permitted by the teacher for instructional purposes.
-The school day is defined as the time between 8:00 am to 2:30 pm.
+Students are not permitted to use personal electronic devices, including cell phones during the school day with the following exceptions: students in grades 9-12 may use their cell phones in the cafeteria during lunch and when expressly permitted by the teacher for instructional purposes.
+The school day is defined as the time between 7:45 am to 2:46 pm.
 Other uses of cell phones/electronic devices are not permitted.
+Students in grades 7 and 8 are not permitted to have their cell phones at any time throughout the school day.
 Electronic devices should not be visible, other than as noted above, throughout the school day.
 It is highly recommended that students keep their electronic devices in their lockers.
 If electronic devices are out in plain sight, it will be determined that the student is using the device and in violation of expectations.
 The device will be confiscated and turned into the main office.
 For the first offense, students may pick up their device in the main office at the end of the school day.
 For the second and subsequent offenses, the parent/guardian will be contacted and the device will be held in the main office until the parent/guardian picks it up.